nautechsystems/nautilus_trader/docs/concepts/index.md

 ## Common core
 The common system core is utilized by both the backtest, sandbox, and live trading nodes.
-User-defined Actor and Strategy components are managed consistently across these environment contexts.
+User-defined Actor, Strategy and ExecAlgorithm components are managed consistently across these environment contexts.

 ## Backtesting
 Backtesting can be achieved by first making data available to a `BacktestEngine` either directly or via